magzbaxter/incident-jira-webhook/README.md

 | `WEBHOOK_SECRET` | - | Optional webhook verification secret |
 | `PORT` | `5000` | Port to run the webhook listener on |

+### Alternative Configuration Methods

+This application uses environment variables for configuration, but you can easily wrap it with your own configuration management approach if needed.
+For example:

+- **Configuration files**: Create a wrapper script that reads from JSON/YAML/TOML files and sets environment variables
+- **Secret management**: Use tools like HashiCorp Vault, AWS Secrets Manager, or Kubernetes secrets to populate environment variables
+- **Configuration management**: Integrate with tools like Consul, etcd, or your existing configuration system

+The application is designed to be configuration-agnostic - it simply reads standard environment variables regardless of how they're populated.

 ## 🔧 Production Deployment

 ### With Reverse Proxy (Recommended)